EdXian/Hands-on-ARM-CPU/README.md

-# ARMv8_ASM
+# ARM_ASM
-This is a repo of assembly code for ARMv8
+This is a repo of assembly code for ARM based microcontroller